-Eleven ground water monitoring wells were installed along 3 transects running perpendicular to the river: 4 wells on the northern end of the site, 4 in the center, and 3 on the southern end (Figure 6; waypoint locations are listed in Appendix A).
+Eleven groundwater monitoring wells were installed along 3 transects running perpendicular to the river: 4 wells on the northern end of the site, 4 in the center, and 3 on the southern end (Figure 3; waypoint locations are listed in Appendix A).
 All wells were installed using the Army Corps of Engineers (2000) methodology.
-Wells averaged 5.0 ft in depth, with the ground water depth at a range of 2.0 to 4.0 ft below the surface at the time of installation.
+Wells averaged 5.0 ft in depth, with the groundwater depth at a range of 2.0 to 4.0 ft below the surface at the time of installation.
 Eight wells were installed in June 2003 and the remaining westernmost three were installed July 2004.
-The eleven wells were manually monitored every month from date of installment to 2010.
+The eleven wells were manually monitored every month from date of installation.